Women’s Emerging Leaders

-Applicants must be mid-level female staff (managers, program directors, program coordinators, and other professionals) currently employed by nonprofits located in and serving Forsyth, Davie, Davidson, Stokes, Surry, and Yadkin Counties, who are committed to public service and interested in gaining leadership skills to enhance their ability to pursue leadership positions within their organizations or within the nonprofit sector.
-The program is also open to Executive Directors of new or emerging nonprofit organizations who have 3 years or less of experience in their role as Executive Director.
+Applicants must be mid-level female staff (managers, program directors, program coordinators, and other professionals) or board members located in and serving Forsyth, Davie, Davidson, Stokes, Surry, and Yadkin Counties, who are committed to public service and interested in gaining leadership skills to enhance their ability to pursue leadership positions within their organizations or the nonprofit sector.
+The program is also open to Executive Directors of new or emerging nonprofit organizations who have little experience in their role as an Executive Director.

-• Leadership Essentials for Women-A 2 ½ day, intensive workshop that helps participants develop their personal leadership skills, while addressing issues and perceptions traditionally unique to women, such as the choices and trade offs that many women face as they juggle professional and personal issues.
-Based on a curriculum from the Center for Creative Leadership and taught by a CCL adjunct faculty member, this workshop has been crafted specifically for WEL participants.
-Participants will receive insight into their personal leadership skills and challenges, learn techniques to give and receive feedback, gain fresh perspectives and practical advice on how to tackle their personal leadership challenges, learn to make choices based on trade offs and rewards, how to overcome biases, and develop strong bonds with a new group of local female peers within the nonprofit sector who will provide future career support.
-This is a REQUIRED workshop.
+• Leadership Essentials for Women-A mandatory, intensive workshop that helps participants develop their leadership skills while addressing issues and perceptions traditionally unique to women, including the choices and trade-offs that many women face as they juggle professional and personal issues.
+Based on a curriculum from the Center for Creative Leadership and taught by a CCL adjunct faculty member, this program was specifically designed to ensure that WEL participants:

 • Nonprofit Essentials Program.
-Ten monthly skill building classes including: governance, budgeting and finance, human resources, strategic planning, working with grassroots leaders, fund development, collaboration, evaluation, advocacy and communication, and grant writing.
-Classes are typically scheduled the third Thursday of each month unless there is a holiday.
-Each half-day class features a networking lunch that provides time to connect with WEL peers and other class participants.
-Nonprofit Essentials class descriptions and dates can be found here.
+Ten monthly skill-building classes including governance, budgeting and finance, human resources, strategic planning, working with grassroots leaders, fund development, collaboration, evaluation, advocacy and communication, and grant writing.
+Classes are typically scheduled on the third Thursday of each month unless there is a holiday.
+Nonprofit Essentials class descriptions can be found here.
 Updated dates will be posted later in the summer.

 - “I made connections that have helped me significantly in my work.
 The leadership training has helped me be a more effective team leader and adapt to the changing needs of my team more flexibly (and learn from the things that didn’t go well).
 The topics discussed in the training have also helped me feel more confident in my volunteer work as well as given me ideas for how my agency can improve the work that we are doing.
 And, the networking opportunities have helped connect me to new volunteer opportunities and helped me to feel more comfortable networking and asking for assistance from other professionals when needed.”